LukeHayesss/final-project-foodzy/__documentation/PROJECT.md

 # Wearables E-Commerce Project

 You have plenty of freedom in how the app will look and behave.
-As long as you meet the MVP requirements below, your poject will be deemed successful!
+As long as you meet the MVP requirements below, your project will be deemed successful!

 ## MVP